 - 1. Where funds are transferred / received first and application is submitted thereafter, date and time of receipt of the application shall be considered for NAV applicability - 2.
 In case of systematic transactions, NAV will be applied basis realization of funds in the scheme account.
-This shall be applicable for all Systematic transactions (Systematic Investment Plans as well as for Systematic Transfer Plans) irrespective of amount and registration date of the systematic transactions.
+This shall be applicable for all Systematic transactions (Systematic Investment ii) Applicable NAV for Repurchase of Units

+Plans as well as for Systematic Transfer Plans) irrespective of amount and registration date of the systematic transactions.